Music censorship: Decency

 Songs are often edited for broadcast on radio and television to remove content that may be considered objectionable to an outlet's target audience—such as profanity, or references to subjects such as sex and drug usage.
 This is typically done to comply with any relevant broadcast law or codes of conduct, and to make the songs more marketable to a mainstream audience.
 Songs edited for content in this manner by are often referred to as a "clean version" or a radio edit (the latter also refers to songs that had been edited for length on radio airplay—a practice which dates back to the space limitations of 45 RPM vinyl singles).
 Common ways to edit songs are to remove offensive words, such as muting, bleeping, and backmasking, or replacing them with alternative lyrics.

-The amount of censorship required may vary between broadcasters, depending on standards and practices and their target audience; for example, Radio Disney imposes stricter content guidelines than conventional U.S. radio stations, as it primarily targets a youth audience and family listening.
+The amount of censorship required may vary between broadcasters, depending on standards and practices and their target audience; for example, Radio Disney imposed stricter content guidelines than conventional U.S. radio stations, as it primarily targeted a youth audience and family listening.
 By contrast, some radio stations may relegate unedited versions of tracks containing objectionable content to airplay during time periods deemed appropriate, such as late-night hours.
 Joel Mullis, an Atlanta sound engineer who became well known in the industry for his work on radio edits, noted that his job was often complicated by differing standards between broadcasters (such as BET and MTV), requiring different edits to meet their individual needs.
 Mullis' edit of the Ying Yang Twins' "Wait (The Whisper Song)" was constructed by splicing in vocals from other Ying Yang Twins songs, but Mullis eventually had to bring the group back to his studio after facing demands for additional edits.